gofilipa/python-for-text/_build/html/_sources/readme.md

 5. The final step will be another Github push, but this time to a new branch called `gh-pages`.
-Pushing to the `gh-pages` branch allows us to upload the html files to a place that viewers can see them rendered nicely on the browser.
+Pushing to the `gh-pages` branch allows us to upload the html files so viewers can see them rendered nicely on the browser.

-   To push to `gh-pages`, you will need to install ghp-import.
-You will only need to do this once, the first time you push to `gh-pages`.
+   To push to `gh-pages`, you will need to install a software package called `ghp-import`.
+To install that package, run the code below.
+   (Note: you will only need to install the package once; every time after that, you can simply push your changes.)

    ```console
    pip install ghp-import
    ```

-   Then, you need to go to your Github repository's settings (under `PULdischo/python-for-text`), and configure your repo to build from the `gh-pages` branch.
-Select this option from the dropdown under "Build and Deployment."

    Finally, back on your command line, you can push your changes to `gh-pages` using the `ghp-import` command: